imciner2/imciner2.github.io/pages/research.md

 permalink: research.html
 ---

-My research encompasses the fields of numerical algorithms, computer architecture, digital circuit design and control theory, and routinely overlaps several of those areas, as can be seen on this [Venn diagram]({{ domain }}/content/publicationMap.pdf).
+My research encompasses the fields of numerical algorithms & applied mathematics, computer architecture & digital circuit design, dynamical systems & control theory, and software & software engineering, and routinely overlaps several of those areas, as can be seen on this [Venn diagram]({{ domain }}/content/publication5Map.pdf).
 My main research focus during my PhD has been how the calculations and computations required for advanced controllers (such as Model Predictive Control) can be implemented efficiently on digital platforms such as FPGAs.

 <p class="list_header">Some of the research topics I am working on currently or am interested in are:</p>